simolb7/Automatic-Offside-Detection/README.md

 ## How To Use
 > **DISCLAIMER**: To make the application  work, must install out model to the link [here](https://drive.google.com/drive/folders/1gv8ySiXIhxHQd09ccoWaoUSi9ZomEDbF?usp=drive_link)  and put it in directory `model/sportsfield_realease/`

-If you want to use the gpu to speed up the execution, you have to edit in `model/sportsfield_release/calculateHomography.py` the follow line:
-- In the function `calculateOptimHomography`, set `constant_var.USE_CUDA` to *True*.

 ## How to run
 1. Move to directory where you previously installed the repository